pstefanovic/grpc-load-balancing/README.md

 kubectl patch deploy server -n headless -p '"spec": {"replicas": 5}'
 ```

-For example, two new replicas are (`kubectl get pods -n headless`):
+For example, two new instances are (`kubectl get pods -n headless`):

 * server-56dc579658-x4746
 * server-56dc579658-mjzp7

 There is no traffic on them (check their logs or client logs).
+Client will not be aware of the new server instances
+until it re-resolves DNS on the server service name - by default that happens only on connection creation.

 Clean up